garrandall/popular-music-data/tracks/boy-from-new-york-city-the-manhattan-transfer.md

 And oh so sweet
 And just the way he looked at me
 He swept me off my feet
-Ooh whee, you ought to come and see
+Oh whee, you ought to come and see
 How he walks
 And how he talks

-Ooh wah, ooh wah cool, cool kitty
+Oh wah, ohwah cool, cool kitty
 Tell us about the boy from New York City

 He's really down